Saturday, May 29, 2010

 No, no, they have to "get their price" and will wait for the "right person to come along".

 You see this in many poor neighborhoods - the over-valuing of junk.
-As I noted in my Used Tires post, overpriced things seem to sell well in poorer neighborhoods.
+As I noted in my Used Tires post, overpriced things seem to be the norm in poorer neighborhoods.
 Pawn shops are another example.
 I went to one once on the advice of a friend who claimed there were great deals to be had.
 But what I saw was very used things for sale for nearly 3/4 of the price of new.

 You see, as I have noted before, one reason people stay poor is that they make bad economic decisions.
 And one of these is paying too much for things.
 Shafty used car dealers thrive in poor neighborhoods because they get poor people to believe that a clapped-out minivan is worth nearly double book value.